-Hayat Selim (b.1990) is an Egyptian media composer and singer-songwriter, currently based in London.
+Hayat Selim (b.1990) is an Egyptian singer-songwriter, media composer and voice recording artist, currently based in London.

 Hayat started her path with music while attending the german school Deutsche Schule der Borromäerinnen (DSB) in Cairo.
 Starting off from choirs, theater and playing the piano, Hayat started her first footsteps into the art.
 In 2009 her passion for poetry writing growing a passion for poetry writing and songwriting which led to her first steps towards composition.